 This is the most expensive option.
 You would need to have some know-how or hire a plumber to physically move the pipes that are outdoors and exposed to the weather.
-Those pipes would then be located inside.
+Those pipes would then be located inside or underground.
 Not anyone’s first choice, but an option worth mentioning.

 Insulate Outdoor Water Pipes

 Insulating your outdoor water pipes involves wrapping them up to prevent the cold from directly impacting your pipes.
 You can insulate them with foam insulation or pipe wrap.
 You can also get foam fitted to elbow and T joints to properly protect the whole pipe from freezing temps.
 Keep reading for our directions on how to get this done.
 Insulate your faucets and hose bibs with specially made covers.

 How cold does it have to be for outside pipes to freeze?

 At what outside temperatures do pipes freeze?
 According to hopeplumbing.com, the temp would have to be about 20 degrees Fahrenheit for 6 consecutive hours.
 This is easy to accomplish in some parts of the country, so everyone should insulate their pipes before the cold weather hits.